rajnish-init/devops-learning/azure-dev-associate/azure-vm-setup-journey.md

               sudo systemctl status apache2

-If Apache is not running, start it using:
+If Apache is not running, install it using:

+              sudo apt-get install apache2

+Still showing inactive, start it using:

               sudo systemctl start apache2